Develatio/nebulant-cli/README.md

 providers, without writing code.

-Actions can be anything, from simple operations such as `sleep` or `print`, to execution control with conditional evaluation and loops, to API calls (e.g..
+Actions can be anything, from simple operations such as `sleep` or `print`, to execution control with conditional evaluation and loops, to API calls (e.g.
 `create an AWS EC2 instance`) performed on your favorite cloud provider.

 Nebulant is an imperative way of controlling resources, which means that instead